Yoshk4e/sonetto-sniffery/README.md

 ## Usage
 - you should have node installed as it is required for the frontend then inisde the directory run ``npm install``,``npm run build`` then ``npm run start`` use the address it showed you and you should be there ( for some reason it isn't working with browsers other than firefox so yea that too )
 - compile the dll wait 5 secs for the game to start then start ( note: injecting directly doesn't work )
+- the dll interfaces with the frontend but you still have console output you can either ignore it or look at it instead of the visualizer ( depends on person tbh )

 ## Special thanks
 - [Yon](https://github.com/yoncodes)